-70 Trafficking in forced commercial sex may involve deceptive or fraudulent conduct in addition to other coercive means.
+102 Trafficking in forced commercial sex may involve deceptive or fraudulent conduct in addition to other coercive means.
 For example, a person who traffics a worker knowing that he or she was initially lured with the false promise of high wages, and will also be coerced into engaging in commercial sex acts under threat of bodily injury may be convicted under the RCC's trafficking in forced commercial sex statute.
 E.g., United States v.
 Bradley, 390 F.3d 145 (1st Cir.
 2004).

-71 For instance, under the current statutory definition of "coercion," a person may be liable for trafficking in labor or commercial sex acts, subject to a [] year maximum imprisonment, for transporting a laborer to a job, knowing that the employer at the time of hire falsely stated the rate of pay or work duties that will be expected.
+103 For instance, under the current statutory definition of "coercion," a person may be liable for trafficking in labor or commercial sex acts, subject to a [] year maximum imprisonment, for transporting a laborer to a job, knowing that the employer at the time of hire falsely stated the rate of pay or work duties that will be expected.

-73 RCC § 22E-2201.
+105 RCC § 22E-2201.
 The revised fraud statute criminalizes taking property of another by means of deception.
 The term "property" is defined as "anything of value" including "services[.]"
 RCC § 22E-701.
+106 For example, a drug trafficker refusing to sell a controlled substance to a person does not constitute this form of coercive threat.

-engage in a commercial sex act.
-These terms are not defined by statute and have not been interpreted by the DCCA.
-By contrast, the revised trafficking in forced commercial sex offense only provides liability for trafficking a person who will caused to provide a commercial sex act under threat of restricting access to controlled substances that the person owns or prescription medication that the person owns.
-Restricting a person's access to a controlled substance or prescription medication that the person does not yet own does not constitute this form of coercive threat.74 Restricting a person's access to an addictive substance that is not a controlled substance or prescription medication also does not constitute this form of coercive threat.
-This change eliminates liability for trafficking someone knowing that they will be compensated with a controlled substance or prescription medication as part of an otherwise clear and consensual transaction,75 and precludes arguments that trafficking a person knowing that someone will seek to limit that person's access to legal and readily available addictive substances like tobacco or alcohol constitutes trafficking in forced commercial sex acts.76 However, in some circumstances, such conduct may still fall within another per se form of coercive threat or the catch-all form of coercive threat.77 Eliminating liability for trafficking where the harm is the facilitation of access to any addictive substance as a form of coercion prevents the possibility of criminalizing relatively less coercive conduct.78 These changes improve the clarity and proportionality of the revised statute.
+prescription medication as part of an otherwise clear and consensual transaction,107 and precludes arguments that trafficking a person knowing that someone will seek to limit that person's access to legal and readily available addictive substances like tobacco or alcohol constitutes trafficking in forced commercial sex acts.108 However, in some circumstances, such conduct may still fall within another per se form of coercive threat or the catch-all form of coercive threat.109 Eliminating liability for trafficking where the harm is the facilitation of access to any addictive substance as a form of coercion prevents the possibility of criminalizing relatively less coercive conduct.110 These changes improve the clarity and proportionality of the revised statute.

 Fourth, the revised trafficking in forced commercial sex offense requires that the actor acted with intent that the complainant will be caused to engage a commercial sex act by means of coercive threat or debt bondage.
 The current statute includes acting "with reckless disregard of the fact that" coercion or debt bondage will be used to cause the person to engage in a commercial sex act.
-By contrast, the revised statute requires that the actor was practically certain that the complainant will be caused to engage in a commercial sex act by means of a coercive threat or debt bondage.79 Requiring that the actor was at least practically certain that the person will be caused to engage in a commercial sex act by means of coercive threat or debt bondage.
+By contrast, the revised statute requires that the actor was practically certain that the complainant will be caused to engage in a commercial sex act by means of a coercive threat or debt bondage.111 Requiring that the actor was at least practically certain that the person will be caused to engage in a commercial sex act by means of coercive threat or debt bondage avoids disproportionate penalties for persons who were unaware that the person would be coerced into providing labor or services.112 This change improves the proportionality of the revised statute.